wagerfield/onno/docs/features.md

 Onno is an iteration of [Styled System][styled-system] rewritten in [TypeScript][typescript] from the ground up.
 A lot of the ideas are owed to the brilliant work of [Brent Jackson][jxnblk] and the [numerous contributors][styled-system-contributors] to this library.
 Credit is also due to [Emotion's facepaint][emotion-facepaint] for the original ideas behind responsive prop values.

 Onno actually started life as a rewrite of Styled System in [TypeScript][typescript] following a [discussion on GitHub][styled-system-comment].
 However during the course of this rewrite, a number of new ideas, features and refinements to Styled System's API were introduced that eventually warranted another library.
-The implementation shares very few similarities with Styled System and takes many cues from [Ramda][ramda] internally.
+The implementation takes many cues from [Ramda][ramda].

 ## Features <!-- omit in toc -->